-1. Structure the website content for maximum international impact.
-Let’s face it; you need your in-country staff to contribute to your localized website with their own content.
+Let’s face it; you need your in-country staff to contribute to your localized site with their own content.
 This content will typically target the local audience with information that is specifically relevant to them.

-So identify upfront what content to translate, what content to re-author and what content to leave un-translated.
+So identify upfront what pages to translate, what content to re-author and what pages to leave un-translated.
 Making these kinds of decisions allows you to correctly structure your website to facilitate the translation process.

-2. Structure your website’s meta-tags for international search-engine optimization.
-Search-engine-optimizing your website in one language is very costly, let alone having to do it into multiple languages.
+Search-engine-optimizing your site in one language is very costly, let alone having to do it into multiple translated languages.
 Why spend money more than once?
 There are techniques to follow that allow your SEO efforts to be propagated to other languages seamlessly.

 Don’t wait till your source site is completed to contemplate translation.
-Get your localization vendor involved to help you address these requirements at the beginning of the process before they become an albatross around your neck.
+Involve your localization vendor in helping you address these requirements at the beginning of the process before they become an albatross around your neck.
 The earlier you start the better!
 They can save you a tremendous amount of time, headache and rework.